 Young workers at increased risk of injury

-This Saturday (28 April) marks World Day for Safety and Health at Work and Workers’ Memorial Day.
-This combined day highlights health and safety in the workplace and honours those who have died from work-related illness or injury.
+Sunday 28 April marks World Day for Safety and Health at Work and Workers' Memorial Day.
+This combined day highlights health and safety in the workplace and remembers those who have died from work-related illness or injury.

 Young worker injuries

-The most common types of young worker injuries:
+The top 5 types of young worker injuries are:

 Young workers often can’t and don’t perceive when a situation becomes unsafe and may not always ask questions or speak up when they feel unsafe, especially if they are a newly employed trainee or apprentice.
 Young workers can also be more at risk in the workplace due to the effect of peer influence and it’s important for employers to be aware of this.

 What can you do to keep your young workers safe?